 Camera Levels + Camera Shots

-Selecting your shots is part of the fun of filmmaking, but it's also a very serious decision because each shot size choice you make will alter the surrounding shots, and the way we receive them.
+Selecting your camera angles and shots is part of the fun of filmmaking, but it's also a very serious decision because each shot size choice you make will alter the surrounding camera shots and the way we receive them.
+A shot size chart can be an invaluable tool in making informed creative choices.

 Okay, onto the different types of camera shot sizes in film!